From all of us here at Creative Force to all of you talented people out there, we wish you a happy new year.

 Early in the year, we published our first API methods to allow our customers to integrate their upstream systems directly with Creative Force.
-It’s been a huge success—to such a degree that 64% of all production is ingested to our platform via the API.
+It’s been a huge success—to such a degree that 64% of all production is ingested into our platform via the API.
 In 2021 we will add more and more methods as we onboard new customers with new needs.

 9. Consistency Support (Reference Images in Kelvin, Hue, and Post-production QC)

 Consistency is not naturally achieved in a production system based on flow principles.
-When images are not produced in batches, you lose the opportunity to compare and to streamline the expression of your work.
+When images are not produced in batches, you lose the opportunity to compare and streamline the expression of your work.
 To compensate for this, we launched reference image support that gives the photography team, internal retouchers, and quality controllers access to assets previously produced.

 On top of that, we added an intelligent alert system informing users when to pay extra attention to consistency.
 A good example is when you are producing yet another color of your signature T-shirt.
-Your storefront looks so much better if there’s no apparent jumping around among all of the color variants.
+Your storefront looks much better if there’s no apparent jumping around among all the color variants.

 8. Metadata Enrichment & Custom Namespace

 If metadata is to be useful to your downstream systems, then you need it to be correctly and consistently applied 100% of the time.
 There is no room to be sloppy—not even to be human. 😊

 This year we launched our metadata engine that enriches all assets automatically with ingested and captured data based on an extremely flexible rule setup.